WHAT IS SACROILIAC JOINT DYSFUNCTION?

 The Sacroiliac joints are located at the bottom of the back, either side of the spine.
 The Sacroiliac joints help make up the rear part of the pelvic girdle and join the sacrum with the Ilia (hip bones).
 The function of the SI joints is to allow torsional or twisting movements when we move our legs.

-is a term which is commonly used when talking about sacroiliac joint injuries.
+SIJ is a term which is commonly used when talking about sacroiliac joint injuries.
 This dysfunction refers to either too much or too little movement/mobility.
 In other words, the joint can become ‘locked’ or too mobile.
-This can lead to problems with surrounding structures such as ligaments (e.g. liolumbar ligament) and muscles of the buttocks, hamstrings, thighs and/or groin.
+This can lead to problems and pain in surrounding structures such as ligaments (e.g. liolumbar ligament) and muscles of the buttocks, hamstrings, thighs, lower back and/or groin.

 - Pain located either to the left or right of your

 - The pain can be an ache or a sharp pain

 which can restrict movement